A graph-informed regret metric for optimal distributed control: Problem Formulation

-Condition~\eqref{eq:def_wellposedness} guarantees that no distributed controller $\tf{Q}$ uniformly outperforms the oracle $\tf{\hat{Q}}$.
+\begin{definition} The spatial regret metric $\spreg_q(\tf{Q},\tf{\hat{Q}})$ is \emph{well-posed} for a given oracle $\tf{\hat{Q}} \in \netstruc(\hat{\graph})_{\textnormal{stab}}$ if { } \end{definition} Condition~\eqref{eq:def_wellposedness} guarantees that no distributed controller $\tf{Q}$ uniformly outperforms the oracle $\tf{\hat{Q}}$.
 When the condition is violated, the oracle ceases to be a meaningful benchmark, and the regret metric becomes misleading.
 The next scalar example illustrates how this failure can occur.